HenriqueSilva18/Railway-Network-Simulator/docs/system-documentation/Sprint 1/US09/01.requirements-engineering/US09-requirements.md

 **Input Data:**

 * Typed data:
-    * the current date
+    * n/a

 * Selected data:
     * a locomotive

 **Output Data:**

-* List of available locomotives
+* List of available locomotives (for the scenario and current date)
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)